 3. Deliver real value with your newsletter

 Believe it or not but your newsletter can be a good lead generation tactic for you.
-But you have to pay attention to send relevant, interesting, truly valuable content.
+But you have to pay attention to send relevant, engaging, truly valuable content.

 4. Repurpose your presentations

-Creating presentations is a type of content that’s still great and especially when it comes to Slideshare that is the biggest presentation sharing platform.
+Creating presentations is a type of content that’s still great, especially when it comes to Slideshare, the most potent presentation-sharing platform.